minasenel/notes-postgresql/README.md

 # Notes Project

-A simple Flask web application for managing notes with PostgreSQL database.
+This is a Flask web application for managing notes with PostgreSQL database.

 ## Features